Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Guide to practice: numerical studies and application

+In this section, we present an empirical application for studying the effect of democracy on GDP growth using data from \cite{acemoglu2019democracy}. \cite{acemoglu2019democracy} studied dynamic treatment effects of democracy under GDP growth under sequential ignorability \citep[Assumption 1 in][]{acemoglu2019democracy}.
+Figure \ref{fig:treatment_path2} illustrates the dynamics of treatments.
+Many units switch treatment over time, violating standard event studies designs.

-Here, we revisit the study of \cite{acemoglu2019democracy} on the effects of democracy on economic growth.\footnote{In the past, \cite{mulligan2004democracies} find no significant effect, while \cite{giavazzi2005economic} and \cite{acemoglu2019democracy} find positive and significant effects. } The data consist of an extensive collection of countries observed between $1960$ and $2010$.\footnote{Data available at \url{https://www.journals.uchicago.edu/doi/suppl/10.1086/700936}.} We consider observations starting from $1989$.
+The data (available at \url{https://www.journals.uchicago.edu/doi/suppl/10.1086/700936}) consist of a collection of countries observed between $1960$ and $2010$.
+We consider observations starting from $1989$.
 After removing missing values, we run regressions with 141 countries.
-The outcome is the log-GDP in country $i$ in period $t$ as discussed in \cite{acemoglu2019democracy}.
-Following \cite{acemoglu2019democracy} we capture democracy with a binary treatment based on international ranking.
-Studying the long-run impact of democracy has two challenges: (i) GDP growth depends on a long treatment history; (ii) unconfoundeness might hold only when conditioning on a large set of covariates and past outcomes.
-A graphical illustration of the causal model is Figure \ref{fig:graphapp}.
+The outcome is the log-GDP in the country $i$ in period $t$ as in \cite{acemoglu2019democracy}.
+We use the same treatment specification as in \cite{acemoglu2019democracy}, which is binary.
+We study the effect of exposing countries at time $t$ to democracy for in $s$ years before (and including) $t$ versus not exposing them to democracy for the previous $s$ years.
+Namely, the estimand is the $s$-long run effect of democracy, after averaging over past assignments.
+We let $s \in \{1, \cdots, 20\}$ to study the impact from one to twenty years of democracy.

-For each country, we condition on lag outcomes in the past four years, following \cite{acemoglu2019democracy}, past four treatment assignments which enter linearly in the regression.
-We consider a pooled regression (see Remark \ref{rem:pooled}) and two alternative specifications.
-The first is parsimonious and include dummies for different regions and different intercepts for different periods.\footnote{Country specific fixed effects are not included.} A second one includes a larger set of covariates (in total 235 covariates).
-Coefficients are estimated with a penalized linear regression as described in Algorithm \ref{alg:coefficients1} (with {\tt model} $=$ {\tt linear}).\footnote{In practice, we may also want to penalize only some of the coefficients and not others, which is also allowed in our framework. } Tuning parameters for balancing weights are chosed as described in the Appendix.
+For each country, we condition on lag outcomes in the past four years as in the preferred specification of \cite{acemoglu2019democracy}, and past four treatments.
+We consider a pooled regression and two alternative specifications.
+The first is parsimonious and includes dummies for different regions (continents) and different intercepts for different periods.
+The second one controls for the past four outcomes, past four treatments, for the geographical region, and colonial history as in \cite{acemoglu2019democracy}.
+Coefficients are estimated as in Algorithm 2 with {\tt model} $=$ {\tt linear}.

 \definecolor{aero}{rgb}{0.49,0.73,0.91} \definecolor{airsuperiorityblue}{rgb}{0.45,0.63,0.76} \definecolor{babyblueeyes}{rgb}{0.63,0.79,0.95} \definecolor{beaublue}{rgb}{0.74,0.83,0.9} \definecolor{glaucous}{rgb}{0.38,0.51,0.71}